abpframework/abp/docs/en/UI/AspNetCore/Tag-Helpers/Form-elements.md

 * `clear-button`: If true, a button will be added to clear datepicker.
 Default `True`.
 * `is-utc`: If true, datepicker will use UTC date.
 Default `False`.
 * `is-iso`: If true, datepicker will use ISO date.
 Default `False`.
 * `date-format`: Sets the date format.
 Default your culture's date format.
+(JS format)
 * `date-separator`: Sets the range date separator.
 Default `-`.
 * Other attributes will be added to the input element and [datepicker options](https://www.daterangepicker.com/#options).